theresaabl/ML-maternal-health-risk/README.md

 | ML: Model and Evaluation | Pipeline Performance | Present a more detailed pipeline performance report, including classification reports and confusion matrices for the train and the test set | ![screenshot](documentation/dashboard/performance.png) |
 | ML: Model and Evaluation | Visualization | Visualize the train and test set confusion matrices | ![screenshot](documentation/dashboard/confusion_matrix.png) |

-## User Stories

-Examples:

-### EPIC: User Authentication

-As a Confirmed Resident I can register an account so that I can access a resident dashboard.

-User Stories:

-* As a Site User I can sign up for an account so that I can request to get access to a resident dashboard.
-* As a Site Administrator I can see all requests for a new user account so that I can confirm accounts for SharedSpaces residents only.
-* As a Confirmed Resident I can login and logout of my account so that I can access a resident dashboard.
-* As a Site User I can see a message when login does not work (yet) so that I can know whether my account has been approved yet or not.

 ## Possible Future Directions

 There are many ways in which one could improve or extend this project.
 Some ideas are: